dimfeld/website/posts/parsing_with_nom.md

 }
 ```

+The `fenced` parser handles strings surrounded by a particular pattern, such as `[[a title]]`.
+It uses the `tuple` combinator, which matches if it sees the parsers inside it in order.
-When parsing strings like `[[a title]]`, we use the `fenced` parser.
-This one looks for a string matching `start` and grabs the input until it sees a string matching `end`.
-The `tuple` combinator
+So this one looks for a string matching `start` and grabs the input until it sees a string matching `end`.
+The final `tag(end)` just makes sure that the parser consumes the ending pattern as well.
-combines the parsers inside it, and then we use the `map` combinator to pull out just the
+Once that matches, the `map` combinator pulls out just the text between the fence tokens, which
-middle item captured by `take_until`.
+is the middle item captured by `take_until`.

+This is also an example of a combinator: a function that doesn't parse input itself, but generates another parser.
+The combinators
+inside `nom` look very similar.
+They take some options and return a new parser function.

-Nom provides a `delimited` parser that works similarly to our `fenced` parser, but `fenced` works better when the ending pattern is more than one character and the text in the middle can be anything.
+Nom provides a `delimited` parser that works similarly to our `fenced` parser, but `fenced` works better when the ending pattern is more than one character and we are just taking
+any characters until we see the ending.

 ```rust
 fn fenced<'a>(start: &'a str, end: &'a str) -> impl FnMut(&'a str) -> IResult<&'a str, &'a str> {